Pepijn98/CustomRPC/README.md

 This will create an executable file in the `dist` folder
 ## Tested Operating Systems
 - Linux Ubuntu 16.04 ✓
+- Linux Ubuntu 18.04 ✓
+- Windows 7 ✓
+- Windows 8/8.1 ✓
 - Windows 10 ✓

+*This is just what I tested if there are more that you know please make an issue*